mdancho84/mdancho84.github.io/_posts/2016-7-12-orderSimulatoR.md

 ![Sales Over Time](/figure/source/2016-7-12-orderSimulatoR/salesOverTime-1.png)

 Nice.
 Cannondale has a general growth trend.
-It looks like 2013 was Cannondale's best year with $17,529,430 in total sales, and 2015 almost matched it!
+It looks like 2015 was Cannondale's best year with $17,171,510 in total sales!

 ### Top 10 Products <a class="anchor" id="top-10-products"></a>